 -This matters because many J plan policy holders will find they could save big money by switching to a new plan.
 The other problem they face is that because there will be no new J plans, those that remain in those plans will likely see higher then average rate increases.
 This has been echoed through the industry & it only makes sense.
 MyMedicare.Gov

 -I know from my own experience that MyMedicare.Gov beneficiaries don’t like to switch plans.
-But, most folks on Medicare have fixed incomes and also I have seen savings of $100 every month month for the exact same coverage!!
+But, most folks on Medicare have fixed incomes and also I have seen savings of $100 each month month for the exact same coverage!!
 I hate to use the words “no brainer” but isn’t it?